opensvc/docs.opensvc.com/source/agent.service.container.docker.disaster_recovery_plan.rst

         [vg#1]
         vgname@deb1.opensvc.com = vglocaldeb1
         vgname@deb2.opensvc.com = vglocaldeb2
-        always_on = drpnodes
+        standby@drpnodes = true

-.. note:: "always_on = drpnodes" keyword specify that service must enable lvm volume group upon startup on drpnodes, because we always need the target logical volumes to be available for the replication to be fine
+.. note:: "standby@drpnodes = true" specifies that the service instances on drp nodes must enable the lvm volume group upon startup, because we always need the target logical volumes to be available for the replication to be fine

 **Declaring different logical volumes**::